OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 `cargo stylus new` generates a starter template that implements a Rust version of the [Solidity `Counter` smart contract example](https://github.com/OffchainLabs/counter_contract/blob/master/contracts/Counter.sol).

 At this point, you can move on to the next step of this guide or develop your first Rust smart contract.
-Feel free to use the [Stylus Rust SDK reference](./reference/overview) as a starting point, it offers many examples to quickly familiarize yourself with Stylus.
+Feel free to use the [Stylus Rust SDK reference section](./reference/overview) as a starting point, it offers many examples to quickly familiarize yourself with Stylus.

 ## Checking if your Stylus project is valid